 How do you do cold exposure?

 Gradual cold exposure allows your body to adapt safely.
-Try ending hot showers with 30 seconds of pure cold water and extend the duration weekly.
+Try ending hot showers with 30 seconds of pure cold water and extending the duration weekly.
 Alternatively, start with an ice bath up to your ankles for a few minutes before eventually submerging more of your body.
 Cryotherapy chambers precisely control temperature and exposure times.
-Another easy technique is to simply go outside in cold weather with minimal clothing.
+Another easy technique is to go outside in cold weather with minimal clothing.

 What are the benefits of cold exposure?